Is it Just Corn?

 Blowguns & Other Classroom Diversions

-Let’s face it, in 8th grade sitting in a classroom can be SO BORING!
-Sure, you could stare at the girls that were beginning to bloom or Mrs. Reynolds (if you had her as a teacher you know what I am talking about), but even that would get old after awhile.
-Someone far more clever than I had just figured out that if you took the tip and ink tube out of a Bic pen, it could become a very accurate blowgun.
-The projectiles were fashioned by putting a small piece of paper in the mouth to get it nice and wet and then rolled into a ball with the tongue.
-Just put the wad into the hollow Bic pen, aim and blow.
-Of course this was outlawed by our oppressive school administration.
+But even that would get old after awhile and someone far more clever than I had figured out that if you took the tip and ink tube out of a Bic pen, it could become a very accurate blowgun.
+The projectiles were formed by placing a small piece of paper in the mouth and shaping it into a ball with the tongue.
+Just put it into the hollow Bic pen, aim and blow.
+Of course this was frowned upon by our oppressive school administration.

 My Girlfriend and the Streaker